Skip to content

 ├── .env.production # Production environment variables

-└── wrangler.toml # Cloudflare deployment config
+└── wrangler.toml # Deployment config

 Key configuration files: